Applying for U.S. Citizenship With a DUI on Your Record

 But with a record of having driven under the influence of alcohol or drugs (commonly called a DUI, DWI, OWI, OUI, DUID, or something similar), it is possible for the officer of U.S. Citizenship and Immigration Services (USCIS) to deny the application on the basis that the applicant lacks the required good moral character.
 Nevertheless, the decision is not automatic, as described in this article.

-With a DUI on your record, however, you've got a strike against you.
-The first thing USCIS will likely want to know about are the facts of the crime, such as:
+With even a single DUI on your record, you’ve got a strike against you.
+The first thing USCIS will likely want to know are the facts of the crime, such as:

 • Was it your first DUI?